DeveloperLx/Android-Development-Tutorials-translation/Beginning Android Development Part One Installing Android Studio.md

             </a>
         </div>
     </div>
-    <p>You’ve covered a lot of ground in this beginning Android development tutorial: from downloading and installing Android
-        Studio, through creating your first “Hello World!” app, to deploying it on a physical device!</p>
+    <p>You’ve covered a lot of ground in this beginning Android development tutorial: from downloading and installing Android Studio, through creating your first “Hello World!” app, to deploying it on a physical device!</p>
-    <p>Keep reading for the <a href="http://www.raywenderlich.com/120508/beginning-android-development-tutorial-android-studio
-                " sl-processed="1
-                ">next part of the series</a>, where you’ll take a tour of Android Studio.</p>
+    <p>Keep reading for the <a href="http://www.raywenderlich.com/120508/beginning-android-development-tutorial-android-studio" sl-processed="1">next part of the series</a>, where you’ll take a tour of Android Studio.</p>
-    <p>In the meantime, you can follow Android — like any language or framework, Android’s development community is a strong
-        asset and supplier of endless reference.
-It’s never too soon or too late to start checking out Google’s <a href="https://events.google.com/io/ " target="_blank " title="Google I/O " sl-processed="1
-                ">I/O conference</a>, <a href="http://android-developers.blogspot.com/ " target="_blank " title="Android Developers blog "
+    <p>In the meantime, you can follow Android — like any language or framework, Android’s development community is a strong asset and supplier of endless reference.
+It’s never too soon or too late to start checking out Google’s <a href="https://events.google.com/io/ " target="_blank " title="Google I/O " sl-processed="1">I/O conference</a>, <a href="http://android-developers.blogspot.com/ " target="_blank " title="Android Developers blog " sl-processed="1">Android Developers blog</a> or <a href="https://www.youtube.com/user/androiddevelopers " target="_blank " title="Android Developer videos" sl-processed="1 ">Android Developer videos</a>.</p>
-            sl-processed="1
-                ">Android Developers blog</a> or <a href="https://www.youtube.com/user/androiddevelopers " target="_blank "
-            title="Android Developer videos
-                " sl-processed="1 ">Android Developer videos</a>.</p>
     <p><i>The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.</i></p>
-    <p>I hope you enjoyed this beginning Android development tutorial — you’ve successfully installed Android Studio and are
-        now ready to take on the world of Android development.
+    <p>I hope you enjoyed this beginning Android development tutorial — you’ve successfully installed Android Studio and are now ready to take on the world of Android development.
 If you have any questions or comments, please join the discussion in the comments below.</p>
 </div>